StaffanMelin/dstudio/docs/dstudio-doc.md

 - make
 - libsndfile1

+So:

+` sudo apt install build-essential make libsndfile1`

 Add RtAudio support:

-`sudo apt install libasound2 libasound2-data libasound2-dev`
+- `sudo apt install libasound2 libasound2-data libasound2-dev`

-`sudo apt install libevent-dev`
+- `sudo apt install libevent-dev`

-They also installs necessary dependencies.
+The above also installs necessary dependencies.

 Note.
-On my current Debian Trixie several of these package have a version ending as well as "t64" in their names.
+On my current Debian Trixie several of these package have a version number as well as "t64" in their names.

 ### Build examples